trivedi-shivang/learning/src/React/Ch-3.md

 - The function should take in at least one argument.
 - The function should return a value or another function.
 - The function should not change or mutate any of its arguments.

+## Higher Order Functions

+- The first category is that they accept other functions as arguments.
+For Ex: Array.map, Array.filter or Array.reduce.

+* The other category involves function returning other functions.

+## Currying Functions

+A function which hangs on to some information and returns a function that can be used and reused when the rest of the information is made available.